sisinflab/Graph-Demo/README.md

 # An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework

-This is the official implementation of the paper _An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework_, under review as demo paper at CIKM 2022.
+This is the official implementation of the paper _An Out-of-the-Box Application for Reproducible Graph Collaborative Filtering extending the Elliot Framework_, under review as demo paper at WSDM 2023.

 **Authors**: Vito Walter Anelli, Tommaso Di Noia, Antonio Ferrara, Daniele Malitesta, Claudio Pomo